The Bat Conservation Bank of Indiana

 Where Are the Bat Conservation Bank Sites?

-The Bat Conservation Bank is composed of four sites in southern Indiana, conserving 673 acres of critical bat habitat, including two caves in which bats hibernate during the winter.
+The Bat Conservation Bank comprises three sites in southern Indiana, conserving 603 acres of critical bat habitat, including two caves where bats hibernate during the winter.
 Every Bat Conservation Bank site is part of a regionally significant conservation area and provides multiple conservation benefits beyond bats.
 As such, each site is managed by TNC staff who integrate ecological management actions with the surrounding conservation landscapes.
 In addition, each site is subject to a permanent conservation easement held by the Indiana Department of Natural Resources to ensure the long-term protection of the site’s bat habitat.

 The Wallier Woods site protects a portion of the larger Harrison County Glades Conservation Area.
 More than 5,300 acres have been conserved to date in this Conservation Area, protecting forests, glades, caves and streams as well as an extensive cliff system along the Ohio River.